joaquinfq/jfObject/README.md

 ### Dot notation

-You can use dot notation for to assign/retrieve/test nested objects.
+You can use dot notation in order to assign/retrieve/test nested objects.

 ```js
 const obj = new jfObject();